felixszeto/whisper-stream-gui/README.md

 ## Whisper Model Selection
 You can change the Whisper model used for transcription by modifying the `app.py` file.

+### Model Download

+If you want to use the `faster-whisper-large-v3` model, you need to download the model files from [Hugging Face](https://huggingface.co/Systran/faster-whisper-large-v3) and place them in the `faster-whisper-large-v3/` folder.

+Alternatively, you can modify the model loading code in the `app.py` file to use the `faster-whisper-large-v3` model.

 -   Open the `app.py` file.
 -   Locate the line `model = whisper.load_model("tiny")`.
 -   Replace `"tiny"` with the desired model size.
 Available models are: `tiny`, `tiny_en`, `base`, `base_en`, `small`, `small_en`, `medium`, `medium_en`, `large`, and `turbo`.